Skip to content

 Conventions

-• Logging: java.util.logging.Logger via ctx.logger() — JUL is the lowest common denominator across Bukkit and Velocity.
-Modules use SLF4J; plugins use JUL.
+• Logging: java.util.logging.Logger via ctx.logger().
+JUL is the lowest common denominator across Bukkit and Velocity; modules use SLF4J, plugins use JUL.
+Path B telemetry mods log through SLF4J under the PrexorCloud logger name, matching their host.

 • Threading: never call platform APIs off the main thread (Folia excepted).
-Use ctx.scheduler() to bounce work back; it’s Folia-safe.
+Use ctx.scheduler() to bounce work back; it is Folia-safe.

 Next up